piffpaffpuff/woocommerce-delivery-notes/readme.txt

 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-A WordPress plugin to print invoices and delivery notes for WooCommerce 2.1.
+A WordPress plugin to print invoices and delivery notes for WooCommerce.

 == Description ==